pagkly/Zed/Investopedia4/What Is a Store Of Value.md

 Stable currencies, such as the U.S. dollar, the Japanese yen, the Swiss franc, and the Singaporean dollar enhance their home economies greatly.
 They are resistant, although not immune, to [[hyperinflation]](https://www.investopedia.com/terms/h/hyperinflation.asp).

 In those instances, other stores of value, such as gold, silver, [[real estate]](https://www.investopedia.com/terms/r/realestate.asp), and fine art, have proved their worth over time.
-The price of gold, in particular, will often skyrocket during times of national peril or when a financial shock hits the broad markets, earning it a reputation as the ultimate [[safe haven]](https://www.investopedia.com/terms/s/safe-haven.asp).
+The price of gold, in particular, [[Will|will]] often skyrocket during times of national peril or when a financial shock hits the broad markets, earning it a reputation as the ultimate [[safe haven]](https://www.investopedia.com/terms/s/safe-haven.asp).

-While the [[relative value]](https://www.investopedia.com/terms/r/relative-value.asp) of such stores of value will fluctuate over time, they can be counted on to retain some value in almost any scenario.
-This is especially true if there is a finite [[supply]](https://www.investopedia.com/terms/s/supply.asp) of the store of value.
+While the [[relative value]](https://www.investopedia.com/terms/r/relative-value.asp) of such stores of value [[Will|will]] fluctuate over time, they can be counted on to retain some value in almost any scenario.
+This is especially true if there is a finite [[supply]](https://www.investopedia.com/terms/s/[[Supply|supply]].asp) of the store of value.